wethinkcode/wtc-nix-env/README.md

 An install repo that would create a universal environment for students to complete their projects

+### Please note the following scripts need to be run from a user profile with admin rights

 ## automated install command for user wtc

 sh <(curl -L https://raw.githubusercontent.com/wethinkcode/wtc-nix-env/main/install-wtc.sh)